 Cell phones certainly aren’t new — we even had one of those in Utah — but changes to plans and rates make staying connected easier and more affordable every year.
-Many people use a cell phone instead of a landline, and there’s something to be said for free long distance and being able to chat with friends and family for free through various calling plans and from a variety of places.
+Many people use a cell phone instead of a landline, and there’s something to be said for free long-distance and being able to chat with friends and family through various calling plans and from various places.

 We also had a webcam while we were living out west, but it was an external camera that had to be set up and attached to my laptop when we wanted to use it, and we didn’t use it very often.

-Now, however, built-in PC cameras make getting face time with friends and family easier than ever, and the girls regularly chat with my parents even though they’re only a couple of hours away and we see them in person regularly!
+However, built-in PC cameras now make getting face time with friends and family easier than ever.
+The girls regularly chat with my parents even though they’re only a couple of hours away and we see them in person regularly!

 I know many people who use VoIP for all of their long-distance calls to avoid additional charges.

 And of course, social media has had a profound impact on relationships.
-I absolutely love how much easier it is to stay in touch with old friends through Facebook, and I’ve had several friendships pick back up where they’d left off thanks to Facebook.
+I love how much easier it is to stay in touch with old friends through Facebook, and I’ve had several friends pick back up where they’d left off thanks to Facebook.

-While there are people who decry the influence that social media has on our lives, I really love connecting with people through sites like Instagram and Facebook so that I can read and see not just the big milestones but also some of the more mundane happenings.
+While there are people who decry social media’s influence on our lives, I love connecting with people through sites like Instagram and Facebook so that I can read and see not just the big milestones but also some of the more mundane happenings.
 Although it’s not a replacement for heart-to-heart conversations, it’s really a great way to connect across time zones and continents!